 As surprising as it may sound, statistics show that most Australian youths between the ages of 5 and 17 are physically inactive.
 Despite the numerous new policies, campaigns, and promotions for Australians to undertake physical activities in school, not many show interest.

 As a result, more and more students are prone to becoming obese due to unhealthy eating habits and lack of exercise.
-But, why is physical education important aside from staying fit?
+But, why is physical education important aside from having a good paper writer and staying fit?

 4 Important Benefits of Physical Education